zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 config.logger = Log4r::Logger.new("Application Log")
 ```

-TIP: By default, each log is created under `Rails.root/log/` and the log file is named after the environment in which the application is running.
+TIP: By default, each log is created under `Zoisite.root/log/` and the log file is named after the environment in which the application is running.

 ### Log Levels

 When something is logged, it's printed into the corresponding log if the log
 level of the message is equal to or higher than the configured log level.
 If you
-want to know the current log level, you can call the `Rails.logger.level`
+want to know the current log level, you can call the `Zoisite.logger.level`
 method.

 The available log levels are: `:debug`, `:info`, `:warn`, `:error`, `:fatal`,